MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

 ## Additional view options in Alert widget

+:: moniker range="sc-om-2022"

+Alert widget now supports *sort by* option.

+::: moniker-end

+::: moniker range="sc-om-2019"

 > [!NOTE]
 > This feature is applicable for 2019 UR3 and later.

-Alert widget now supports sort by option.
+Alert widget now supports *sort by* option.

 In earlier releases, this feature is not available for Alert widget, and on all H5 dashboard personalization but is available on all views of operations console of Operations Manager 2019.

-With Operations Manager 2019 UR3 and later, you can sort the results columns in the Alert widget and also group the columns.
+With Operations Manager 2019 UR3 and later, you can sort the results columns in the **Alert** widget and also group the columns.

+::: moniker-end

 ### Support for sort by option

-In Operations Manager 2019 UR3 web console, the **Sort by** option is now available in **Add widget** wizard.
+The **Sort by** option is now available in **Add widget** wizard.

 To include this feature, while creating a new widget using the **Add widget** wizard in the web console, click **Display** and then select the column option available under **Sort by** drop-down menu.
 Save the settings for the new widget once done.